natancox/stardog-docs/src/docs/clojure.html.md

 toc: true
 ---

-[Clojure](http:/clojure.org) isClojure is a dialect of Lisp, and shares with Lisp the code-as-data philosophy and a powerful macro system.
-Clojure is predominantly a functional programming language, and features a rich set of immutable, persistent data structures.
-Stardog's Clojure suppoort makes life easier for developers who need to work with RDF, SPARQL, and
-OWL by way of Stardog using the facilities of Clojure.

-The Stardog-clj [source
-code](http://github.com/clarkparsia/stardog-clj) is available on Github and licensed under the Apache 2.0 license.
+[Clojure](http:/clojure.org) is a Lisp for the JVM.
+Stardog's Clojure suppoort makes life easier for developers who need to work with RDF, SPARQL, and OWL by way of Stardog from Clojure.
+The Stardog-clj [source code](http://github.com/clarkparsia/stardog-clj) is available on Github and licensed under the Apache 2.0 license.

 For version 0.1.0, installation is done by building and running a local "lein install" or the artifact.
 Future versions will be available in Clojars.

 ## Overview